gregsdennis/Manatee.Json/docs_source/usage/pointer.md

 var results = pointer.Evaluate(sample);
 ```

-This will return a PointerEvaluationResults object with `results.Value` equal to the JsonValue `0`.
+This will return a `PointerEvaluationResults` object with `results.Value` equal to the JSON value `0`.

 In the case a path does not exist, the `results.Error` property will contain the path as far as the first segment that was missing.
 For example, the path `foo/0/notFound/dn` would return an error with the path `foo/0/notFound`.